-Although the real work doesn’t start until the first of February, there are some things you can do beforehand to make your Kickstart Moderation month more enjoyable and as a result, more successful.
+Although the real work doesn’t start until the first of each Kickstart Moderation Month, there are some things you can do beforehand to make your Kickstart Moderation month more enjoyable and as a result, more successful.

 - Make a list of activities you’d like to pursue during Kickstart Moderation.
 You will likely discover that drinking took up more time than you thought, plus you’ll have more energy.
 Dust off that guitar or running shoes and break out the knitting needles and paintbrushes-keeping our hands busy keeps them from missing the feel of a drink in them.

 - Stock up on healthy non-alcoholic beverages for those abstinent nights and for drinking in between alcoholic drinks to help you maintain your moderate goals.
 Now is a good time to discover some new favorites.
 You can throw some unhealthy ones in there, too, for the days you feel like indulging yourself.
 Rewards are necessary!

 - Start a drinking diary or start using a drink counting app such as Cutback Coach so you can accurately track the change in your drinking habit.
 This may sound like an insignificant task but the Addiction Research Foundation in Ontario, one of the most highly regarded in the English-speaking world, rate this strategy as one of the most important in their progress.
 (Responsible Drinking Handbook; Rotgers, Kern, & Hoetzel; pg.
 133) You might be surprised to find that just actively keeping track reduces your drinking without any conscious effort to drink less .